ProfessorKazarinoff/Oregon-Engineering-Transfer-App/docs/docs/part5_user_model.md

 ![Django admin create new user](images/django_admin_create_user.png)

-## Mondify the user app admin.py to include the fields 'job' and 'university'
+## Modify the user app admin.py to include the fields 'job' and 'university'

 We can only see USERNAME, EMAIL ADDRESS, FIRST NAME, LAST NAME, and STAFF STATUS when we look at the Django admin pannel.
 Our custom fields 'university' and 'job' are not shown.
 To make these show up, we need to modify the /users/admin.py file and include a list_disply of all the fields we want shown.